pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-39%22%2C%22C-41%22%2C%22C-42%22%2C%22C-43%22%2C%22C-44%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

 Another step-back after introducing learning rate scheduling was to verify the dropout rate that was fixed before.
-With the C-39 experiment as a baseline, the values re-checked were:
+With the C-39 experiment as the baseline, re-checked values were:

-- C-41: `dropout == 0.3`
+- C-41: `dropout = 0.3`
-- C-42: `dropout == 0.4`
+- C-42: `dropout = 0.4`
-- C-43: `dropout == 0.5`
+- C-43: `dropout = 0.5`
-- C-44: `dropout == 0.25`
+- C-44: `dropout = 0.25`

 The tests confirmed that the default value seems to be optimal, since all experiments fared worse than the 0.2 baseline, moreover the closer the default value, the higher the validation accuracy.